 designed: 2013 by ramzi makram-ebeid

-The lighting in the space focuses on 2 things: the display and functions.
-The display lighting for the second level comes from energy saving light bulbs above, the tube system was used to save money, while also not having to create a false ceiling and, hence, decrease the height of the space.
-Moreover, the light is strong and basic, again, not taking away from the products.
-All other lights are indirect, either from behind or below the storage areas.
-The second lighting is for the kitchen and office space, and uses the same exposed and indirect lighting used for the display.
+The lighting design is functional and focuses mainly on the display.
+The second level is lit using energy saving light bulbs placed above; the tube system was economical and a convenient alternative to using a false ceiling, which would naturally shorten the height of the space.
+All other lighting is indirect and comes from behind or below the storage areas.
+The lighting for the kitchen and office space uses the same exposed and indirect lighting used for the display.

-The exterior of the store is minimal, and is all about the windows.
+The exterior of the store is minimal and focuses on the size of the windows.
 Day or night the products on the upper levels are clearly visible, enticing foot traffic to come inside.
-The grey concrete exterior was used for the same reason the white was used inside.
-The signage uses one sheet of metal with the cut-out letters.
-It is near the main door and the sheet where the cut-outs are from, have been placed on the side.
+The gray concrete exterior serves to be as neutral as the interior, while the signage uses one sheet of metal cut out in letters.